 When the stock markets experience a sharp drop in value, other TRS investments in real estate, private companies and commodities, for example, hold their own.
 They may make money, or not lose as much money as the stocks lose.

-But the value of index fund investments also drop accordingly when the value of the markets drop, so when the market loses 500 points in a day, those investors lose 500 points in that day.
-Index funds match the volatility of the market.
+A “passive” strategy is less costly to administer than an “active” strategy because the System is not employing asset managers and brokers to oversee trades.
+However, in a passive strategy, the value of investments drop accordingly when the value of the markets drop.
+When the market loses 500 points in a day, those investors lose 500 points in that day.

-Real Estate: TRS currently invests 14.5 percent of the total portfolio, or $7.1 billion, in properties of all types throughout the world — office buildings, hotels, apartment complexes, retail and industrial.
-At the end of FY 2017, real estate investments generated returns of a positive 7.6 percent.
+TRS currently invests 13.7 percent of the total portfolio, or $7 billion in all real assets.
+The System at present has invested $5.8 billion in properties of all types throughout the world — office buildings, hotels, apartment complexes, retail and industrial.
+TRS currently invests $1.3 billion in other “real assets,” or 2.5 percent of the total portfolio.

-Diversifying Strategies: This investment strategy includes “hedge funds” and other “absolute return” investments.
-These allocations are designed to provide steady positive returns regardless of the state of the world economy.
+This investment strategy includes “hedge funds” and other “absolute return” investments.
+These allocations are designed to provide steady, positive returns regardless of the state of the world economy.
 In other words, these investments “hedge” the risk that is present in other investment strategies.
-TRS currently invests $3.07 billion in hedge funds.
-At the end of FY 2017, hedge funds returned a positive 1.7 percent.
+TRS currently invests $5.9 billion in diversifying strategies.
+At the end of FY 2018, hedge funds returned a positive 4.5 percent for the year.